sebakri/Makula/README.md

 #Makula#

 Makula (hopefully) will be a library for recognizing and learning complex shapes in "real time".
-It is mostly based on the Point Cloud Library (http://www.pointclouds.org).
+It is mostly based on the Point Cloud Library (http://www.pointclouds.org) and the MRPT (http://www.mrpt.org).
 Currently I am using the version 1.7.0 (trunk), because of its support for CUDA and GPUs.

 ##Roadmap##